PureVPN Cost and Pricing

 PureVPN is legal in countries where VPNs are legal, like the United States.
 However, it’s not legal where VPNs are prohibited, like in China, so make sure to look up the federal legislation regarding VPNs in the country you’re in before connecting.

-PureVPN costs either $0.99 for a week, $10.95 for a month, $49.98 for six months, which translates to $8.33 a month, or $77.88 for a year, which translates to $6.49 a month.
+PureVPN costs either $0.99 for a week, $10.95 for a month, $69 for a year, which translates to $5.75 a month, or $79.92 for two years, which works out to $3.33 a month.
 However, the only way to buy the annual plan is to first sign up for the week-long trial; after seven days, you will be automatically enrolled in the annual plan unless you request cancellation.
 For students that register with Student Beans, these prices are 15 percent off.

 PureVPN works with Netflix along with other streaming services like Disney Plus and Hulu.